Complete Coverage, No Hidden Fees

 Examination Requirements

-• Complete either 1,500 training hours or 3,200 apprenticeship hours.
+- Complete 1,000 school hours or 3,200 apprenticeship hours

 Apprenticeship Programs

-• Complete 39 hours of pre-apprenticeship education.
+- 39 hours of pre-apprenticeship training

 License Reciprocity